aDgors/Scavengers-Hand/README.md

 Notes: I hope we can push everything tomorrow to the main branch of the game.
 I am going to do a cleanup of unnecessary files (unused sprites files) and, after making a few levels to show others our card system, we can publish it.

-## Change log v0.07a:
+## Change log v0.07a :

 - Player:
 	- Made a separate Player object for the mechanics of the game
 	- Player object now has custom movement and collision (toggleable collision hitbox)

-Making of the card system is going to be a bit complicated, especially as beginners. *Hoping someone is kind enough to help us on the house.(You can find the Discord invite above the Change log)*
+Making of the card system is going to be a bit complicated, especially as beginners. *Hoping someone is kind enough to help us on the house.
+(You can find the Discord invite above the Change log)*

-## Change log v0.05 / v0.06:
+## Change log v0.05 / v0.06 :

 	- Main menu changes:
 		- Menu's scene's code cleaned up (Thanks to Seven)